bendayaniv/hike-with-me-server/README.md

 - Enter `git clone [the URL]`.
 - Go over the directory the was created (`cd hike-with-me-server`).
 - Run `npm i`.
-- For checking - run the command `node server.js` and see if it returns `Express server running at http://localhost:3000/`
+- For checking - [activate the server](#how-to-activate-the-server) and see if it returns `Express server running at http://localhost:3000/`

 ## How to use git in VSCode